SERG-Delft/testknight/documentation/scrum/week7/retrospective.md

   I can focus on better issue planning in the future especially for test issues to avoid conflicts.

 - **Mathan:**
-  -This week, I worked on making a coverage statistics panel and making checklist persistent.
+  - This week, I worked on making a coverage statistics panel and making checklist persistent.
   Making the checklist persistent turned out to be not as direct as we thought because there was an issue were child classes were loaded as null.
   It took a lot of research to find out possible ways to overcome this issue and we finally found that adding a @XCollection with a list of all child classes.
 The other main issue I worked on is the coverage tab statistics panel.
 Initially we were planning to see if we could extend the existing coverage statistics table but it seemed to be more complicated than we thought.
 So instead, we made our own table with the coverage information we had.
 The final issue I worked on is the grey out diff view option.
 This issue was relatively easy once we found out that we can implement it using modificationStamp on virtual files.
-  But it took quite some research time to finally decide that modificationStamp would be a good approach.
+  But, it took quite some research time to finally decide that modificationStamp would be a good approach.

 ## What can we improve?
 We can improve a bit on our global planning so that we know, if more than of us affects the same file.